-The main treaties of international humanitarian law are the four Geneva Conventions of 1949 and the two protocols of 1977.
-The fourth convention deals specifically with the protection of civilians and is therefore of most relevance and importance to refugee and displaced populations.
+The main treaties of international humanitarian law are the four Geneva Conventions of 1949 and the two Protocols of 1977.
+The fourth Convention deals specifically with the protection of civilians and is therefore of most relevance, and importance, to refugee and displaced populations.

-The primary focus of the four conventions is situations of international armed conflict, although a common article 3 obliges all parties to a "non-international" armed conflict, including dissident armed factions, to respect certain minimum humanitarian rules with regard to persons who are not, or are no longer, taking part in hostilities.
+The primary focus of the four Conventions is situations of international armed conflict, although a common Article 3 obliges all parties to a 'non-international' armed conflict, including dissident armed factions, to respect certain minimum humanitarian rules with regard to persons who are not, or are no longer, taking part in hostilities.
 Children are included as any other civilian under Article 3.

-In times of conflict, international humanitarian law aims to protect persons who do not, or no longer, take part in the hostilities (i.e. are not bearing arms), and aims to regulate or restrict the methods and means of warfare.
+In times of conflict, international humanitarian law aims to protect persons who do not, or no longer, take part in the hostilities (that is, are not bearing arms), and aims to regulate or restrict the methods and means of warfare.
 It develops the concept of humane treatment.

 International humanitarian law is applicable not only in conflicts between two or more States (international armed conflicts) but also when the conflict is occurring on the territory of a single State, usually between government and dissident forces (internal conflicts).
-To develop the protection measures available to civilian populations in armed conflict two protocols were adopted in 1977: Protocol II expanding the common Article 3 of the Geneva Conventions.
+To develop the protection measures available to civilian populations in armed conflict two Protocols were adopted in 1977: Protocol II expanding the common Article 3 of the Geneva Conventions.